-Democracy Forward is representing six leading public health organizations – the American Academy of Pediatrics, the American Cancer Society Cancer Action Network, the American Heart Association, the American Lung Association, the Campaign for Tobacco Free Kids, and the Truth Initiative – in their attempt to defend public health regulations against two federal lawsuits brought by the tobacco industry.
+Democracy Forward represents six leading public health organizations – the American Academy of Pediatrics, the American Cancer Society Cancer Action Network, the American Heart Association, the American Lung Association, the Campaign for Tobacco-Free Kids, and the Truth Initiative – in their attempt to defend public health regulations against two federal lawsuits brought by the tobacco industry.

 The lawsuits – Cigar Association of America v.
 Food and Drug Administration (FDA) and Cyclops Vapor 2, LLC v.
 FDA – seek to overturn a public health rule that empowered the FDA to regulate e-cigarettes, cigars, and other previously unregulated tobacco products.
-Our clients are attempting to intervene to defend the rule because the Trump Administration may choose to abandon important public health protections.
+Our clients sought to intervene to defend the rule because the Trump administration had indicated that it would abandon important public health protections.
 The public health groups have so far filed three amicus briefs on the matter.